SUNDAY WORSHIP AT 10am

 RECURRING EVENTS

-Wednesdays at 8:00 AM: Men’s Bible Study with Rev. Woody Bowman meets in the Parish Hall through December 4.
+Wednesdays at 8:00 AM: Men’s Bible Study with Rev. Woody Bowman is in session.
 Interested newcomers may join future Wednesday morning sessions by emailing Woody Bowman at cwbowman@earthlink.net.
 All are welcome!

 Please email officewtiscong@gmail.com with any questions.